What is your position at Zennify and what do you do?

 What’s your favorite part of working for Zennify?

 Our company is awesome in so many ways so its hard to choose a favorite.
 I love the initiatives we currently offer outside of business which includes ZennEarth and ZennForGood.
 The work and efforts coming out of these initiatives are all done voluntarily by passionate team members.
 I feel that these initiatives are impactful and meaningful and I am proud to participate!

 How has Zennify grown since you’ve been here?

 I was among one of the first waves of web developers to be hired for projects outside of SalesForce and I have seen substantial growth with the Web Services team.
 We have gained amazing, talented team members since then and have the resources to offer solid web solutions to our clients.
 I look forward to this year ahead!

 I start my day at home with a daily 30 minute stand-up with the entire project team to go over what each individual worked on yesterday, what they plan on working on for the day, and if there are any potential blockers.
 After that wraps, I head into the office and start working on tasks that consist of developing user-facing web applications.
 I’ll spend my time writing code, researching solutions on the web, communicating with my team, and attending different meetings to further the project delivery

 What advice do you have to others who are considering a career in this industry?

 A career in software development is one that has a ton of opportunities in the job market, yet it takes discipline to learn how to code.
 There are many ways to learn web development which includes attending a 6-month coding boot camp, taking online courses, or attending University.
 Depending on your style of learning, one option can be better for you.
 Above all, it takes grit, commitment, and persistence to learn to code.
 One of the first steps that I always encourage others is to join a local meetup group in your area that involves web development.
-These include technology talks, coffee, and coding, social hours with other developers.
+These include technology talks, coffee, and coding, social hours with others.